 83% of users have reported that they discover new services through Instagram, with an additional 80% using Instagram to research services and 81% making a decision to use a service after discovering it on Instagram, according to a Facebook Business survey.
 Instagram has untapped potential for lawyers to share impactful and relevant legal information with potential clients.
 Stories, timelines, suggested content, and now reels are great areas for law firms to market their expertise, knowledge, and services.
 A short video breaking down a new law or city ordinance can go a long way to drawing in new clients.

-While you might be intimidating about marketing to millions of users across a wide variety of locations, Instagram also plays a role in local marketing.
+While you might be intimidated about marketing to millions of users across a wide variety of locations, Instagram also plays a role in local marketing.
 Firms can share geographic-specific posts and optimize their hashtags to specific regions in order to connect with their target audience.
 It also gives you the opportunity to network with other local businesses and boost your presence in your geographic region.

 But this all depends on your willingness to unlock Instagram’s capabilities and commit to building your brand on the platform.